Boris Johnson calls on government to speed up leveling measures - ExBulletin

 As opposition MPs laughed loudly, he continued: The white paper on leveling up would not have been published had it not been for his determination to ensure that at the heart of government are 12 clear missions, which enable this country to reach its full potential.

-He added: The Leader of the Opposition (Sir Keir Starmer), as he now is and will be for a long time, decided that the way he could endear himself to this country was to have five missions.
+He added: The Leader of the Opposition (Keir Starmer), as he is now and will be for a long time, has decided that the way he can endear himself to this country is to have five missions.

 As always, he had nothing to do with the same scale of ambition or vision as he (Boris Johnson) did when it came to making this country great.